eVocaTiv/ZentorsUI/README.md

 ### An simplistic register portal
 A simplistic register / login portal switchable at the click of a button.
 Descriptive with placeholders & buttons with ample areas and spacing for a fluent user experience.
 <p align="center"><img src="screenshots/Zentors Login Screenshot.JPG" /></p>
-A customized switch for mentor / mentee login which lets the user know clearly with a cyan background.
+A customized switch for mentor / mentee login which lets the user know clearly with a monochromatic background.
 <p align="center"><img src="screenshots/Zentors Mentor.JPG" /></p>

 ### Dashboard skeleton